CrunchyData/postgres-operator-examples/README.md

 This repository contains examples for deploying PGO, the Postgres Operator from Crunchy Data, using a variety of examples.

+For general questions or community support, we welcome you to join our [community Discord](https://discord.gg/BnsMEeaPBV).
+If you believe you have discovered a bug, please open an issue in the [PGO project](https://github.com/CrunchyData/postgres-operator).

 The examples are grouped by various tools that can be used to deploy them.

 The best way to get started is to fork this repository and experiment with the examples.